0xpatatedouce/scriptcitrea/README.md

 You can use Crtl + c to stop the node

-If you encouter any issue you can send me a DM on my tweeter or you can go on the Citrea discord :
+If you encounter any issue you can send me a DM on my tweeter or you can go on the Citrea discord :

 https://x.com/0xpatatedouce